linka-cloud/d2vm/docs/content/reference/d2vm_build.md

       --keep-cache                 Keep the images after the build --luks-password string       Password to use for the LUKS encrypted root partition.
 If not set, the root partition will not be encrypted
       --network-manager string     Network manager to use for the image: none, netplan, ifupdown -o, --output string              The output image, the extension determine the image format, raw will be used if none.
-Supported formats: qcow2 qed raw vdi vhd vmdk (default "disk0.qcow2")
+Supported formats: qcow2 qed raw vdi vhd vhd vhdx vmdk (default "disk0.qcow2")
   -p, --password string            Optional root user password
       --platform string            Platform to use for the container disk image, linux/arm64 and linux/arm64 are supported (default "linux/amd64")
       --pull                       Always pull docker image